CrossRef/event-data-user-guide/docs/data/graph.md

 But although each Event corresponds to a connection, that doesnt't always mean just two nodes an an edge.
 In order to construct a graph, you must choose how you represent Events as nodes and edges, and to do that it's necessary to _interpret_ the Events.
 How you interpret them is up to you, and will depend on what you're trying to achieve.
 Models go from very simple but easy to navigate, to very detailed but possibly hard to interrogate or query.

-Let's take an example event:
+Let's take an example Event:

     {"obj_id":"https://doi.org/10.3201/eid2202.151250",
      "source_token":"a6c9d511-9239-4de8-a266-b013f5bd8764",